pvb11/Course8_Assignment1/README.md

 PMLassignment1.R - contains all of the code to execute this analysis

-PMLassignemnt1.pdf - contains a report on building the model and generating the preditions including code snippets from the above file
+PMLassignment1.pdf - contains a report on building the model and generating the predictions including code snippets from the above file